-Japan research could lead to oral diabetes treatment (Update)October 31st, 2013 by Miwa Suzuki in Diabetes /
+Japan research could lead to oral diabetes treatment (Update)October 31, 2013 by Miwa Suzuki in Medicine & Health / Diabetes

 Japanese researchers said Thursday they had moved a step closer to an oral treatment for diabetes, offering hope of a breakthrough against a disease racking an increasingly obese world.

 Scientists at the University of Tokyo said they have created a compound that helps the body to control glucose in the bloodstream.

 Glucose is a fuel that is vital to the functioning of organs all over the body, but too much of it is bad news.
 In some people it leads to Type 2 diabetes, a condition that can cause heart disease, strokes and kidney failure.

 Doctors say the incidence of Type 2 diabetes has rocketed over the last few decades, a factor they blame largely on the growing number of overweight people.

 Studies have shown that obese people tend to have lower levels of adiponectin—a hormone that regulates glucose and increases the effectiveness of insulin.